• Skip to primary navigation

 Recipe Tips and Tricks

-3. If the cheese is getting too browned, cover the dish loosely with foil and remove it at the last 5 minutes.
+• If the cheese is getting too browned in your creamy gravy, cover the baking dish loosely with foil and remove it at the last 5 minutes.

 A scoop of sausage gravy breakfast casserole on a plate.